 When it comes to goal setting, people fall either into the ‘set them’ or ‘screw them’ camp.
 Some of us are born bullet journalers or feel lost without a five-year plan, while others find it all too prescriptive and prefer to live in the now.

 As a productivity coach and neuroscientist, I’m firmly in the ‘set them’ camp; I believe a degree of direction for our personal life, our health and wellbeing, our work and our careers is vital.
 But equally the direction needs to be the right one; true goals aren't just an Instagram hashtag or something to satisfy our need to be busy, they lead us to a happy and fulfilled life.
-This is something that we too often lose sight of in our quest to tick off the house, the promotion or the accolade – which in itself can be driven by the fear of what will happen if we don’t achieve the next milestone.
-There's even a term for it: FOMOG: Fear Of Missing Out on Goals.
+This is something that we too often lose sight of in our quest to tick off the house, the promotion, or the accolade – which in itself can be driven by the fear of what will happen if we don’t achieve the next milestone.
+There's even a media term for it: FOMOG: Fear Of Missing Out on Goals.

-I see time and again people chasing goals that they believe will make them happy, but that don’t deliver on their expectations – that longed-for promotion that doesn't, in the end, bring a sense of deep fulfilment.
+I see time and again people chasing goals that they believe will make them happy, but that don’t deliver on their expectations – that longed-for promotion that doesn't, in the end, bring a sense of deep fulfillment.

 Increasingly people are paralysed by uncertainty, changing jobs repeatedly or chasing work while forgetting to live.
 It’s amazing but time moves faster than we generally wish.
 Too many people live their life on the premise of “I’ll be happy when…” only to discover that the "when" keeps shifting further and further away.

 If you're stuck in circumstances that might on paper be ticking boxes but that don’t make you feel like you're are living your best life, or even a healthy life, it may be time to take a fresh look at what you are striving for.
+Join my Goal Getter Bootcamp online, worth £995 but free for a limited time if you want to dive deeper.

-Let's start with this thought.
+Meanwhile, let's start with this thought.
 We've all had those ‘dark nights of the soul’ where those big existential questions crop up:

 * What is the meaning of my life?